COMPANY AND CREATIVE DIRECTORS

 Jennifer McKenzie, Head of Wardrobe

 Jennifer is a graduate of Swinburne's Diploma of Entertainment in Costume.
 She has worked on major film, TV and stage productions such as Charlotte's Web, MacBeth, The Lion King, Nightmare & Dreamscapes and the Commonwealth Games.
 Jennifer also creates the costumes for Stage School Australia's international tours, including the 2006 World Tour season of The Silver Donkey.
-She has designed costumes for the 2010 production of Once on this Island, the 2011 production of Spring Awakening, 2013 productions of Guys & Dolls, Conference of the Birds and Seussical, 2014's productions of Joseph and the Amazing Technicolor Dreamcoat, Wizard of Oz Jr. (Union Theatre), Disney Alice in Wonderland and Conference of the Birds (Melbourne Fringe), and in 2015 This Is Australia USA Tour, Disney Aladdin Jr, Disney The Little Mermaid Jr and BABE the Sheep-Pig (Union Theatre), in 2016 The Secret Garden - Spring Version and Disney Alice in Wonderland Jr. (Southbank Theatre), Disney Beauty and the Beast Jr. (Union Theatre), Alice's Adventures in Wonderland (Melbourne & Regional Victorian Tour), and in 2017 HONK!
-Jr - the musical tale of the Ugly Duckling and Chicken Licken at the Lawler Theatre, Southbank Theatres - home of the MTC, which also toured to the Adelaide Fringe Festival.
+She has designed costumes for the 2010 production of Once on this Island, the 2011 production of Spring Awakening, 2013 productions of Guys & Dolls, Conference of the Birds and Seussical, 2014's productions of Joseph and the Amazing Technicolor Dreamcoat, Wizard of Oz Jr. (Union Theatre), Disney Alice in Wonderland and Conference of the Birds (Melbourne Fringe), and in 2015 This Is Australia USA Tour, Disney Aladdin Jr, Disney The Little Mermaid Jr and BABE the Sheep-Pig (Union Theatre), in 2016 The Secret Garden - Spring Version and Disney Alice in Wonderland Jr. (Southbank Theatre), Disney Beauty and the Beast Jr. (Union Theatre), Alice's Adventures in Wonderland (Melbourne & Regional Victorian Tour),2017 HONK!
+Jr - the musical tale of the Ugly Duckling and Chicken Licken at the Lawler Theatre, Southbank Theatres - home of the MTC, which also toured to the Adelaide Fringe Festival and in 2018 Wicked and Madagascar - A Musical Adventure Jr.